 More Deciduous Azalea Species

 R. cumberlandense, the Cumberland Azalea – 4', -15F.
 It is a low deciduous azalea found in Kentucky, Virginia, Tennessee, North Carolina, Georgia and Alabama.
 It has long been grown under the name, R. bakeri.
 It is an excellent, low-growing, late blooming orange to red-flowered azalea suitable for small gardens.
 The flowers are not large, about 1.5 to 1.75 inches across, and typically range from yellowish-orange to deep red.
 This species is sometimes difficult to distinguish from the larger flowered R. calendulaceum, but the blossoms generally appear several weeks later after the leaves have fully expanded and the undersides of the leaves are usually waxy white or bluish in color.
-The species distinction for R. cumberlandense was first described by Lemon and McKay in 1937.
+Lemon and McKay first described the species distinction for R. cumberlandense in 1937.
 This native azalea makes an excellent landscape plant in its own right, but it also hybridizes easily with many of the other species, producing beautiful hybrids in a broad range of colors.
-R. indicum, or the Satsuki azalea, is one of the oldest evergreen Japanese azaleas, bred since ancient times, and it is the type most commonly used for ornamental pruning.
-It is a slow-growing evergreen shrub that eventually becomes 3 to 6 feet tall and is hardy to Zone 5, to -15° F. Its 1 1/2-inch-long oval leaves grow on finely twigged branches.
-In the species, the flowers are red tinged with purple, about 2 to 3 inches wide, but it has been bred in many other colors.

 R. eastmanii, the May white azalea – 3', -15F.
 It is a deciduous azalea found in South Carolina in 13 counties of the piedmont and coastal plain to date, officially named, described and proposed as a new species in Novon in September of 1999.
 It has snowy white flowers with a prominent yellow blotch.
 Blooming in mid May, the flowers have a distinct, strong, fresh fragrance and measure .8 to 1.5 inches across.
 Originally thought to be R. alabamense, this plant was first described, noticed and thought to be different from known S.C. species by Charles Eastman in the early 1980s, one hundred years after Dr. C. Mohr discovered R. alabamense.
 R. eastmanii is low to medium in height, and has a clump habit but does not spread by underground stems.
 It propagates with relative ease from woody cuttings and makes a delightful landscape plant.